Very few subdivisions in our area are recognized by name. Pimmit Hills in Falls Church VA is one of them.

 Beyond all that hype is a great neighborhood, close to everything you could want and with a large variety of homes for choose from.

-Whether you are researching, ready to find a home for sale in Pimmit Hills or looking to sell, this page is for you.
+Whether you are just researching, or ready to make a move, this page is for you.

 As you will see, the homes in this neighborhood vary.
 Some are older, some have an old footprint but have additions and some are brand new.